This is a lesson plan all about lying!

 This lesson is perfect to use in your English or ESL class — also ideal for IELTS or any other test-prep class.

-You can download the full lesson plan complete with other exercises and activities by signing up to my mailing list here: Talking Points
+You can download the full lesson plan complete with other exercises and activities by clicking the link down below.

 Do you tell lies?